RogerHardiman/onvif-audit/README.md

 ONVIF supports Discovery via WS-Discover protocol.
 This is great for scanning the local subnet but does not work over routed networks with different IP address ranges.
 This is why this tool uses IP address ranges to scan the network.

+# Binary Executble Version
+The npm package called 'pkg' is used to compile the Javascript into a standalone executable for Windows, Mac and Linux

 # Coming Soon
 Use the ONVIF Absolute PTZ Position Command to take a snapshot looking in different directions